TeamVanced/VancedManager/READMEME.md

 - Nautilus:
 ![Attached Message](https://static.wikia.nocookie.net/jerma-lore/images/e/e3/JermaSus.jpg/revision/latest?cb=20201206225609)
-- Response: Amogus.
-Sus 😳
+- Response: Amogus Sus 😳

 ## How does it suck?™
 Vanced Manager sucks 100% of your CPU to mine Bitcoins, this is a new technique called CryptocurrencySucker2077.
-Basically we load up your shit MediaTek MT 8163 with processes that help us mine cryptocurrency, this is how Vanced Team makes money (excluding BAT and AdGuard referrals)
+Basically we load up your shit MediaTek MT 8163 with processes that help us mine cryptocurrency, this is how Vanced Team makes money (excluding BAT and AdGuard referrals).
+**Note: Each zuccer delivers a high performance structure unless you delete the app or smash your device and flush it in the toilet.**

 ## Credits
 ### Vanced Manager developers
 - X1nto (UI, UX, Downloader, Installer, Signature Checker, PussiSlayer69, Collector of 400 BAT, A great liar)